paxdotdev/pax/lab-journal-zb.md

-*Important distinction:* event handlers (methods) do NOT acept a `&self` for the element attached to the method —they accept a `&self` for the component (or `repeat`/etc.) owning the relevant stack frame.
+*Important distinction:* event handlers (methods) do NOT accept a `&self` for the element attached to the method —they accept a `&self` for the component (or `repeat`/etc.) owning the relevant stack frame.

 One possibility: generate a `HandlersCoproduct`, akin to `PropertiesCoproduct`, that generates